tenchi-security/zanshin-cli/README.md

 ## `zanshin version`

-Display the program and Python versions in use.
+Display the current versions of the Zanshin CLI, SDK, and Python.

 **Usage**: